Mary Miller (politician)

-Mary E. Miller (née Meyer; born August 27, 1959) is an American politician serving as the U.S. representative for Illinois's 15th congressional district since 2021.
-She serves on the House Committee on Agriculture and the Committee on Education & Labor.
-Miller is a member of the Freedom Caucus and has been described as on the "far right" of the Republican Party.
+Mary Elizabeth Miller (née Meyer; born August 7, 1959) is an American far-right politician and farmer serving as the U.S. representative for Illinois's 15th congressional district since 2021.
+A member of the Republican Party, she serves on the House Committee on Agriculture, the Committee on Education & Labor, and the Committee on House Administration.

 Early life and education

-Born in Oak Park, Illinois, to Annette (Jesh) and Harvey Meyer, Miller graduated from Naperville Central High School in Naperville, Illinois.
-She earned a Bachelor of Science in business management and did some graduate coursework in education at Eastern Illinois University, but did not complete a graduate degree.
+Born in Oak Park, Illinois, to Annette (née Jesh) and Harvey Meyer.
+Miller graduated from Naperville Central High School in Naperville, Illinois.
+She earned a Bachelor of Science in business management and did graduate coursework in education at Eastern Illinois University.